robbyemmert/sample-webpack-build/docs/NVMIntro.md

 Extract and run the installer inside of that zip file.

 ## Usage
+To get Node JS running, you have to install, then activate, a version of Node JS.
+Here's how:

 ### For Mac/Linux
 You might have to restart your terminal after installing NVM.
+It's important to note that every time

 To install the latest version of node:
 `nvm install node`